twitter-archive/ostrich/README.md

     $ curl http://localhost:9990/shutdown

-while over the plain-text socket, commands are simply typed as-is, followed by a linefeed:

-    <command>[/<type>] <parameters...>

 The result body may be json or plain-text, depending on <type>.
-Over the web interface, the default is json, but over the socket interface, the default is plain-text.
-You can override these defaults like so:
+The default is json, but you can ask for text like so:

     $ curl http://localhost:9990/stats/reset.txt